MohammedFerdaus/MohammedFerdaus/README.md

 \ \ \____      • Future Research Paper: Fourier Neural Operators (FNOs)
  \ \_____\       for optimization in the calculus of variations.
   \/_____/     • Future Research (PHD): Active inference & free energy
-                 principle as a unifying framework for adaptive agents
+                 principle as a unifying framework for adaptive agents.

  __            Interests
 /\ \           ----------------------------------------------------------